Gadnex/gadnex.github.io/src/posts/understanding-story-points/understanding-story-points.md

 ## Introduction

 When developing software, there is always someone paying the bills and they want to know how long will it take and how much will it cost.
-In the past software developers were asked to work create breakdown structures and then estimating work items.
+In the past software developers were asked to create work breakdown structures and then estimating work items.
 This never led to accurate answers to the above questions.

 Then agile entered with a different approach.
 Focus on delivering value in short incremental iterations instead of trying to predict the future.
 But these questions remained and story points were invented as a proxy for time based estimates.
-I fear that even today, people paying the bills will convert story points to time units in an attempt to answer the same questions.
-I don't think the answers are more accurate today.

 In this blog post I will unpack my thoughts about story points and highlight some common pitfalls that I have identified.